 Textile Art Gallery, Level 6, North Building

-A $3 million gift from Avenir Foundation, announced in January 2012, has transformed the department of textile art.
+A $3 million gift from Avenir Foundation has transformed the department of textile art.
 The donation endowed the department, funding its staff and program in perpetuity.
-It also began the spectacular metamorphosis of a former storage area in a prime museum location into an elegant new gallery space.
+It also began the spectacular metamorphosis of a former storage area in a prime museum location into an elegant gallery space.
 A subsequent donation from Nancy Lake Benson underwrote the creation of the Thread Studio, where visitors can learn about many aspects of textile art and participate in interactive activities.

 A donation from the William H. Donner Foundation helped fund the PreVIEW space, literally a window into the behind-the-scenes work that fuels our textile art exhibitions: study, examination, and cataloguing of objects; mock ups of displays; photography; conservation and making mounts for exhibition.
 Mary Ellen Anderson, recognizing the importance of a full-time textile conservator to our increasingly ambitious program, provided support for this position.
 Recently, the Andrew W. Mellon Foundation awarded the museum a $1.5 million matching challenge grant to endow this position as well as additional funding to establish a fellowship in textile conservation.